SCSU-Cyber-Competition-Club/SCSU_CCDC2023-2024_PUBLIC/Firewall/2026/Cisco/FTDv/scripts/api_README.md

+This script works with Cisco FDM.
+In the 2025/2026 season, **the competition used Cisco FMC.
+This script does not work with Cisco FMC.**
+Also, with either FDM or FMC, posting a rule would require you to have the IDs for network objects, etc., so this is probably a lost cause.
+But hey, I worked on this, so it's here.

 `api_rules.sh` demonstrates everything you'll need to add rules through the API with a script.
 Before getting to that, though: THIS WILL NOT WORK OFF THE BAT IN THE COMPETITION.
 API access was restricted; it must be enabled.